 At the age of eight, he was introduced to the Rashtriya Swayamsevak Sangh(RSS) and ever since he became an active member of the party.
 Narendra Modi became a full-time RSS worker in 1971 and the party assigned him to the BJP in 1985, where he held numerous positions within the party until 2001.

-In the 2014 general election, Narendra Modi stood as a candidate for the Lok Sabha in two constituencies - Varanasi and Vadodara and he won in both constituencies
+In the 2014 General Elections, Narendra Modi stood as a candidate for the Lok Sabha in two constituencies - Varanasi and Vadodara and he won in both constituencies

-Modi has also been declared a fashion-icon for his signature half-sleeved, crisply ironed, kurta as well as for a suit with his name repeatedly embroidered in the pinstripes that he wore during a state visit by Barack Obama, former US President.
+Narendra Modi has also been declared a fashion-icon for his signature half-sleeved, crisply ironed, kurta as well as for a suit with his name repeatedly embroidered in the pinstripes that he wore during a state visit by Barack Obama, former US President

-Narendra Modi started a radio programme titled "Mann Ki Baat" on 3 October 2014.
-He also launched the Digital India programme to ensure that government services are available electronically, boosting manufacturing of electronic goods in the country, building infrastructure to provide high-speed Internet access to rural areas and promoting digital literacy.
+Narendra Modi started a radio programme titled "Mann Ki Baat" on October 3, 2014.
+He also launched the Digital India program to ensure that government services are available electronically, boosting manufacturing of electronic goods in the country, building infrastructure to provide high-speed Internet access to rural areas and promoting digital literacy